MicrosoftDocs/windowsserverdocs/WindowsServerDocs/virtualization/hyper-v/plan/Should-I-create-a-generation-1-or-2-virtual-machine-in-Hyper-V.md

 - Secure Boot or UEFI firmware isn't required on the physical Hyper-V host.
 Hyper-V provides virtual firmware to virtual machines that is independent of what's on the Hyper-V host.
 - UEFI firmware in a generation 2 virtual machine doesn't support setup mode for Secure Boot.
 - We don't support running a UEFI shell or other UEFI applications in a generation 2 virtual machine.
-Using a non-Microsoft UEFI shell or UEFI applications is technically possible if they are compiled directly from the sources.
-If these applications are not appropriately digitally signed, you must disable Secure Boot for the virtual machine.
+Using a non-Microsoft UEFI shell or UEFI applications is technically possible if they're compiled directly from the sources.
+If these applications aren't appropriately digitally signed, you must disable Secure Boot for the virtual machine.

 ### Work with VHDX files